The Hunt Year was...

 PLEASE READ THIS!

-I am merely a fan of the Tropic/Herald Hunt.
+I am merely a fan of the Tropic/Herald/Post Hunt.
 While I have had some experience setting up scavenger hunts and my own version of the Tropic Hunt, I do not have the resources available to assist others who are organizing their own similar hunts.
 I genuinely would like to help, but there are many other pages on the 'net to look up this sort of information.
-Right now my focus is to maintain this online 'museum' dedicated to the Tropic/Herald Hunts, from which you may use the resources here to create ideas of your own.
+Right now my focus is to maintain this online 'museum' dedicated to the Tropic/Herald/Post Hunts, from which you may use the resources here to create ideas of your own.

 Click on a year below for more information or pictures.